Researching a Property's Permit History Before You Buy

 Even if you have the disclosures from the seller's reporting updates for the items in their home, it is still helpful to verify the dates of things like a roof replacement, electrical work, a new furnace, etc. based on the date of the permit.

-It can let you know if there may be issues with the work holding up or there could be hidden issues if it was not inspected.
+It can let you know if there may be issues with the work holding up or there could be hidden issues if it was not inspected by a city inspector during the remodeling process.

 If you intend to remodel the home you may have to redo things that were not permitted which could add significant cost.